One Man’s Addiction Started a Revolution in Recovery

 The specialists at White Light have a great deal of experience with guiding those who suffer from any number of substance abuse problems.
 At their core, just like Dr. Bob and Bill W., they believe that some of the most effective recovery strategies include healing alongside others who are working on conquering their addictions as well.

 In a society that often glorifies certain aspects of addiction — and trivializes them — it is crucial for addicts to be in an environment that treats their triggers seriously while also providing compassion and hope for the future.
-With its sparkling track record for helping people who struggle from addiction, AA serves as the template for many of the philosophies discussed by those who are undergoing treatment at White Light.
+With its sparkling track record for helping people who struggle with addiction, AA serves as the template for many of the philosophies discussed by those who are undergoing treatment at White Light.